semusings/spring-boot-docker-containerization/README.md

 ENTRYPOINT ["java", "-jar" , "/app.jar"]
 ```

-A maven profile to build a docker image with plugins: `spring-boot-maven-plugin` `dockerfile-maven-plugin`.
+A maven profile to build a docker image with plugins: `spring-boot-maven-plugin` and `dockerfile-maven-plugin`.

 ```xml
 <profile>